ivpn/ivpn.net/src/content/blog/why-we-refuse-modern-marketing.md

 9. Modern marketing is buying influence.
 YouTubers who know little about information security advertise VPNs and endorse products they would never use themselves.
 Vodka, energy drink and flu pill brands spend millions per quarter to get carried into your attention via Instagram influencers.

 We refuse to take part in the surveillance economy, not as marketers, nor as subjects whose attention it captures.
 We say no to dark patterns and calculated experiments to improve our conversion funnel.
 We don’t want to buy influence and pay others to write favorable reviews of our service.
 We won’t pollute the internet with fake comments, made-up reviews and sales-focused content.
-This is why we don't do modern marketing.

 This is why we don't do modern marketing.